unb-mds/2024-1-Squad08/docs/msgSystem/basicdesign.md

         hold at all times, of course.
         As a newb in this kind of client-server programming, i have no fucking idea how to solve any of this bullshit :>

+### Constraint 2: User authentication
+    1. Reasoning
+        The system must and will always know at all times what user is using the app.
+        Else, we can't direct the messages to the correct user.
+Theoretically, it is possible to use a new table for every conversation.
+As long as we name it using some kind of easy to access pattern and set users in the database with the correct patterns, the system should be able to find it no problem.

+    2. Basic Design
+        2.1.
+Idea -> telegram style setup
+            The database should have tables for every two or more user conversation and the table name would rely on simple types.
+There might be groups to exchange messages, though it is not the focus nor the purpose of this system, therefore, one could simply not wander this way.

+            The table naming though could be very secure, but solving for multiple users would be a great, very great pain.

+### Constraints 3 & 4: User knowledge
+    1. Reasoning
+        This is a must.
+The user would find great benefits to knowing when and who received his message, as well as who the hell is sending him messages, specially considering this is for a renting site.

+    2. Basic Design
+        This should be as simple as setting the ownership of conversations and attributes for the entities.
+One of the most annoying things of any kind of system is when a non-critical information is being stored, is relevant to the user and the setup refuses to display it without some kind of roundabout esoteric route.